dougspeed/LDAK/README.md

 # 3A - Compile a Linux version of LDAK from source code:
 (note that if using a Mac, you should instead follow the instructions in 3B)

-Please download and extract the file Source_Code.zip (avialable at the top of this page).
+Please download and extract the file Source_Code.zip (available at the top of this page).
 If you open a terminal window, and navigate to the Source_Code folder, then you can hopefully compile LDAK using a command such as

 ```
-gcc -O3 -o ldak6.1 ldak_nomkl.c libqsopt.linux.a -lblas -llapack -lm -lz
+gcc -O3 -o ldak6.1 ldak_nomkl.c libqsopt.linux.a -lblas -llapack -lm -lz -fopenmp
 ```
 Sometimes it is necessary to add the option "-no-pie", while adding "-Wformat-overflow=0" reduces the warnings.
 If succcessful, you should have created a file called ldak6.1, which you can then run by typing